QubesOS/qubes-doc/developer/services/qrexec.md

 ## Qrexec basics: architecture and examples

 Qrexec is built on top of *vchan*, a Xen library providing data links between VMs.
-During domain creation, a process named `qrexec-daemon` is started in dom0, and a process named `qrexec-agent` is started in the VM.
+During domain startup , a process named `qrexec-daemon` is started in dom0, and a process named `qrexec-agent` is started in the VM.
 They are connected over a **vchan** channel.
 `qrexec-daemon` listens for connections from a dom0 utility named `qrexec-client`.
 Let's say we want to start a process (call it `VMprocess`) in a VM (`someVM`).